awsdocs/aws-dms-user-guide/doc_source/CHAP_GettingStarted.Replication.md

    1. For **Allocated storage \(GiB\)**, accept the default of 50 GiB\.

-      In DMS, storage is mostly used by log files and cached transactions\.
+      In AWS DMS, storage is mostly used by log files and cached transactions\.
 For cache transactions, storage is used only when the cached transactions need to be written to disk\.
 Thus, AWS DMS doesn't use a significant amount of storage\.

    1. For **VPC**, choose **DMSVPC**\.